scriptrdotio/libraries/clients/nodejs/README.md

 The client allows you to send HTTP(s) requests, send messages over WebSockets and use the publish/subscribe feature of scriptr.io.

+*Note: The client relies on the websocket module to create WebSocket connections.
+Check the "Dependencies" paragraph for more info.*

 ## Usage

 ### Creating an instance of the scriptrio client